lzychowski/lzychowski.github.io/_posts/2016-06-10-AWS-EC2-and-MySQL-MASTER-SLAVE-replication-PT1-AWS-Setup.md

 [![EC2 Widnows Server 2012](/assets/images/20160610/1.JPG)](/assets/images/20160610/1.JPG)

 For the purpose of the tutorial we will use AWS Free tier.
-I do have to warn that setting up the server will take a lot of time due to the lack of CPU power and RAM on the free tier Micro instance.
+I do have to warn that setting up the MySQL server will take a lot of time due to the lack of CPU power and RAM on the free tier micro instance.

 [![EC2 Widnows Server 2012](/assets/images/20160610/2.JPG)](/assets/images/20160610/2.JPG)

-You can most likely skip Step 3: Configure Instance Details.
+You can most likely skip "Step 3: Configure Instance Details".
 We will be launching a single instance to act as the MASTER server.

 [![EC2 Widnows Server 2012](/assets/images/20160610/3.JPG)](/assets/images/20160610/3.JPG)